Tikashi Fukushima: Later years

 In his later years, Tikashi was already suffering from Alzheimer's disease.
 In 2001 he had his last solo exhibition before his death, which was called "Fukushima by Fukushima", at the Pinacoteca do Estado de São Paulo.
 This event was curated by his son Takashi Fukushima, who also released a book called "Fukushima", which is dedicated to his father's work.
 Collectively, his work was presented in an exhibition called "Japanese-Brazilian Art: Moment", at the Euroart Castelli Gallery in São Paulo.
 In the same year, Fukushima received the award for the best retrospective of the year from the São Paulo Association of Art Critics - APCA.

 Tikashi was admitted to the Santa Cruz Hospital on a Wednesday, with a suspected heart attack.
-He underwent an angioplasty, and at midnight on Sunday, October 14, 2001, passed away.
+He underwent an angioplasty, and at midnight on Sunday, October 14, 2001, died.

 When Fukushima died, in addition to other works, he left in his studio several blank canvases with red lines, as if they were veins, because the artist had the habit of spreading several red lines on the canvas.
 In his own words "they are the veins, the soul of the painting,".
 These lines ended up hidden, under other layers of paint.